Jason Lai

 Jason Lai (born 1974) is a British orchestral conductor.
 He was assistant conductor of the BBC Philharmonic from 2002 to 2005.
 At present he is the Principal Conductor of the Conservatory Orchestra at the Yong Siew Toh Conservatory of Music which is part of the National University of Singapore.
 He is also an integral coach, presenter and speaker.

 Biography

 Early years

 Jason started his musical studies at the age of 10 when he took cello, piano and composition lessons, which continued with the help of a scholarship at Chetham's School of Music in Manchester.
 In 1993 he was awarded a Hadow Scholarship to study at Worcester College, Oxford, where he became music director of the Oxford University Philharmonia.
-On completion of his studies at the Guildhall School of Music and Drama he was awarded a Masters in composition and a Diploma in cello.
+On completion of his studies at the Guildhall School of Music and Drama he was awarded a Master's in composition and a Diploma in cello.
 Jason was then appointed the Fellow in Conducting at GSMD from 2000-2002.